 Creditors do not generally accept any compromise on the suspension or limitation of their rights (eg, enforcement rights), but, in practice, they refrain from exercising such rights while negotiations are ongoing.

 Creditors generally require full disclosure during negotiations (typically regarding accounts, assets and the business of the debtor).
-In more complex restructurings, creditors sometimes require an audit and a viability plan made by specialised entities.
+In more complex restructurings, creditors sometimes require an audit and a viability plan set up by specialised entities.

-Besides the usual undertakings present in finance agreement (eg, negative pledge clauses, limitation on indebtedness), the creditors naturally require a greater control over the debtors’ activity in a restructuring scenario.
-Therefore, the agreement usually imposes on the debtor more stringent information obligations and consent requirements applicable to changes in articles of association, members of corporate bodies and capital structure.
+Besides the usual undertakings present in finance agreements (eg, negative pledge clauses, limitation on indebtedness), the creditors naturally require greater control over the debtor's activity in a restructuring scenario.
+Therefore, the agreement usually imposes on the debtor more stringent information obligations and consent requirements applicable to changes in the articles of association, members of the corporate bodies, and the capital structure.
 Moreover, a controller is frequently appointed by the creditors to monitor the execution of the agreement.
-The debtor will co-operate with the controller by granting it access to books, records and accounts and a seat on board meetings.
-Where the creditors are banks, the borrower frequently accepts to transfer any payments received to accounts opened with the creditors and it is prevented from opening accounts with other credit institutions.

 Typical Outcome of Negotiations

 However, it is not common for creditors to accept changes in their relative positions or to subordinate their claims to those of other creditors.

 In out-of-court restructuring proceedings, new money may be injected by the creditors taking part in the negotiations or by the debtor’s owners, in accordance with the provisions of the restructuring agreement.